Black pepper focaccia was a real surprise. It’s hard to believe that something so simple can turn out sooo incredibly tasty.

 Some people also believe that focaccia was invented by Genoese sailors who added herbs and oil to the bread to make it more flavorful and preserve it for longer periods of time.

 However, when focaccia spread throughout Italy, regional variations of the bread emerged.
 In some regions, it was topped with tomatoes, olives, or cheese, while in others, it was served plain.
 Each variation of focaccia reflected the unique culinary traditions of the region where it was made.
+You might want to try our focaccia with sun-dried tomatoes.

 The first recorded use of black pepper in culinary dishes dates back to ancient Rome, where it was considered a luxury spice and used to enhance the flavor of many different types of foods.